ischmir/team-docs/docs/architectureAndTechnology.md

 - **Purpose:** Security tool for identifying vulnerabilities in dependencies.
 - **Why Chosen:** Helps maintain a secure codebase.
 - **Usage:** Integrated into the CI/CD pipeline to scan for vulnerabilities.

-## Best Practices
-- Use modular components in Vue.js for better maintainability.
-- Follow a consistent naming convention for Sass variables and mixins.
-- Regularly update dependencies and monitor for vulnerabilities using Snyk.

-## Future Considerations
-- Explore serverless functions for backend logic to reduce infrastructure overhead.
-- Consider migrating to a more scalable database solution if the project grows.